NationalGenomicsInfrastructure/ngisweden.se/README.md

 Applications have additional special fields: _Application Page_ and _Application Icon_.

 It's difficult to have rich formatted content for a taxonomy, so to get around this we just write a short description and then link to a _Page_.
 This should be nested under the page called _Applications_.
 I realise that this is kind of confusing, sorry.

 Note that any _Page_ added as a child of the one called _Applications_ will not be viewable on the website.
 This is because the _Method_ categories is called `applications`, so the URL clashes.
 This is kind of intended, as any pages there should be linked to from the relevant application taxonomy.

-The _Application Icon_ allows you to customise the icon used on the homepage for the given application.
-NB: This is only used for top-level applications.
+The _Application Icon_ allows you to customise the icon used for the given application.
 To use this, click the link _Click here to find icon URLs_ next to the field to open a new page.
 This has tonnes of nice icons, along with a search bar.
-Find one that you like and click it to reveal some text that shoud look something like this:
+Find one that you like and click it to reveal some text that should look something like this:

 ```
 includes/icons/fontawesome-svgs/regular/smile-wink.svg
 ```

 Copy this text in to the _Application Icon_ field and save.
-It should now be used on the homepage.
-If left blank or not found, the homepage will default to showing a little conical flask icon.
+It should now be used on the homepage / application listing.
+If left blank or not found, it will show a sensible default.

+Methods, Technologies and Bioinformatics posts can all also have custom icons.
+These are set in a similar way using the _Custom Icon_ box on the edit-post page, under the _Document_ sidebar.

 ### Statuses

 Statuses are used to show whether an application is high throughput and used in production or still in development.
 Again, there is a special field: _Status Colour_.

 # Developing the website code